niccokunzmann/maglevrecord-demo/README.md

     bundle exec rake migrate:auto
     bundle exec rake migrate:up

-If one off the commands aborts with a `CommitFailedException` this is because of the monitoring scripts that commit to the stone.
+If one of the commands aborts with a `CommitFailedException` this is because of the monitoring scripts that commit to the stone.
 Just repeat it until it works.

 remove methods